Anniepoo/swiplchrtut/examples.md

 Yes, it is, but we associate parsers so strongly with objects that are ordered, like an input string, that I've used a different word for 'find things in this mass of unordered data'.

-For an example of doing traditional parsing in CHR, see [[bottom up recognizers - input characters to words to clauses to sentences to paragraphs.]] above.
+For an example of doing traditional parsing in CHR, see xref:bottomup[bottom up recognizers - input characters to words to clauses to sentences to paragraphs.] above.

 A computer vision system that recognizes simple objects like a chimney, a door, etc. and combines them to make 'house'.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^